simatic-ax/standardizer-tutorial-lib/README.md

 After this tutorial, you will:

 - know the basics about Apax
-- be familiar with OOP in ST
+- know how to write OOP code in ST
 - know how to use the AxUnit testing framework
 - be able to write simple test classes
 - be familiar with writing parameterized tests